hoelzerC/smi2xyz/README.md

 ## LICENSE

-SMILES2XYZ is licensed under the MIT license.
+SMILES2XYZ is licensed under the GNU GPLv3  license.
 For more information, see the LICENSE file.